- About Us

 The Authority’s status as an independent Crown entity means that there is no political involvement in its operations.

-The Authority is chaired by a serving High Court Judge, and its decisions and actions reflect that judicial independence.
+The Authority is chaired by Judge Sir David Carruthers, and its decisions and actions reflect that judicial independence.

-The Authority maintains a register of conflicts of interest and has systems in place to manage conflicts when they arise.
+The Authority maintains a register of conflicts of interest and has systems in place to manage conflicts involving its employees when they arise.